 The Effects of Alcohol and Vicodin on Your Body

-Separately, painkillers and alcohol have very different effects.
+Separately, prescription painkillers and alcohol have very different effects.
 They are different chemicals that have different purposes when introduced into the body.
 When combined, the chemicals can interact and cause a toxic combination that overwhelms a person’s system before your body can eliminate the toxins.
-Think of it as your body working on overtime and it just can’t keep up.
+Think of it as your body working on overtime, and it just can’t keep up.

-Excessive hydrocodone in Vicodin can cause memory loss, confusion, and breathing issues, many of the same things that excessive alcohol causes.
+Additionally, excessive hydrocodone in Vicodin can cause memory loss, confusion, and breathing issues, many of the same things that excessive alcohol causes.
 Besides acute medical emergencies like cardiac and breathing problems, combining the two drugs can have an enormously negative impact on a person’s liver.

 - Excessive tiredness